ne3xtg3n/Cp-SCM-v1.3-Theory-/README.md

 Where ( \epsilon ) is a small constant to avoid division by zero, and ( I_{ij} ) is the mutual information between qubits ( i ) and ( j ).

 Implication:
-The uniformity suggests that, for n=5, the manifold reaches an isotropic curvature state quickly.
-This may be due to the simplicity of the system; larger n should be tested to determine whether anisotropic curvature structures emerge in more complex networks.
+The uniformity suggests that, for ( n = 5 ), the manifold reaches an isotropic curvature state quickly.
+This may be due to the simplicity of the system; larger ( n ) should be tested to determine whether anisotropic curvature structures emerge in more complex networks.

----

 5.4 Scalability & Predictive Significance